detfis/detfis.github.io/_posts/2017-04-30-delete-records-in-hanami.md

 ## Delete record

 Our next task is to generate **_destroy_** action in the **_words controller_**.
-To do this type:
+To do this, type:

 ```
 bundle exec hanami generate action web words#destroy --method=delete
 ```

-As a result, we have an action that will be responsible for handling DELETE requests that will be used for deleting words.
+As a result, we have an action that will be responsible for handling DELETE requests, which will be used for deleting words.
 Let's change a little **_config/routes.rb_** file as well so we will have a named route:

 ```ruby
 delete '/words/:id', to: 'words#destroy', as: :destroy_word
 ```

 Let's implement the action now.
-It's simple action that will be very similar to the update action that we implemented in [this blog post]({{ site.url }}/update-record-in-hanami/).
+It's a simple action that will be very similar to the update action that we implemented in [this blog post]({{ site.url }}/update-record-in-hanami/).

 Open **_apps/web/controllers/words/destroy.rb_** and add this code: